NORLA's Translator's Award

 From the left: Leonardo Pinto Silva (winner of NORLA's Translator's Award 2022), Margit Walsø (Director of NORLA) and Guilherme da Silva Braga (winner of NORLA's Translator's Award 2023).
 Photo: Fartein Rudjord

-The prize was awarded for the first time in May 2007, and will be awarded every second year to a translator who has made an eminent contribution to Norwegian non-fiction literature, and every second year to a translator of Norwegian fiction.
+The prize will be awarded every second year to a translator who has made an eminent contribution to Norwegian non-fiction literature, and every second year to a translator of Norwegian fiction.

 The fiction award is granted courtesy of Kristin Brudevoll’s Anniversary Fund.